mongodb-partners/MongoDB-RAG-Render/README.md

 Before you begin, make sure you have the following ready:

-- **MongoDB Atlas URI**: Set up your account if you don't already have one ([Create Account](https://www.mongodb.com/docs/guides/atlas/account/))
+- **MongoDB Atlas URI**: Set up your account if you don't already have one ([Create Account](https://www.mongodb.com/docs/guides/atlas/account/)).
+Then create an Atlas cluster.

   _**NOTE** : Make sure to allow access from your new RAG service (once it's hosted) to your MongoDB instance using the [ip-access-list](https://www.mongodb.com/docs/atlas/security/ip-access-list/) in MongoDB Atlas_.

 - **OpenAI API Key** Set up an OpenAI account.
 [Then retrieve your API keys here](https://platform.openai.com/api-keys).

+- **A PDF of your choice**.
+This PDF represents your knowledge base.
+(Here's an [example PDF](https://drive.google.com/file/d/1yIHmqe5-D_32tlSN1LZq1LJY8TStziXx/view?usp=drive_link) if you need one.)

 ### Option 1 (Recommended)

-#### Step 1: Configure
+#### Step 1: Configure Render Web Service

 - Fork [mongodb-partners/MongoDB-RAG-Render](https://github.com/mongodb-partners/MongoDB-RAG-Render/) on GitHub.

 - Create a [new **Web Service** on Render](https://docs.render.com/web-services#deploy-your-own-code).
-Choose "Build and deploy from a Git repository" and permit Render to access your forked GitHub repo.
+Choose "Build and deploy from a Git repository" and select your forked GitHub repo.

-- Use the following values during creation:
+- Use the following values during Web Service creation:

   ```
-  Runtime       	  Node
+  Runtime/Language    Node
   Build Command       npm install; npm run build
   Start Command       npm run start
   ```

-- Populate the values of the **Environment Variables** as mentioned below
+- Populate the values of the **Environment Variables** as follows:

   ````
   OPENAI_API_KEY = <YOUR_OPENAI_KEY>           # API Key copied from the OpenAI portal